SusanneJandl/bachelors_thesis/chapters/3-background.typ

+#set heading(numbering: "1.")

 #import "global.typ": *

 = #titles.background <cha:background>
 // define and explain terms, add glossary
-In this chapter terms and concepts are introduced that are relevant for understanding this thesis.
+This chapter provides a theoretical foundation for understanding the technologies and approaches applied in this thesis.
-The chapter starts with a brief introduction to the key concepts and technologies used and provides information about tools, models and libraries used in the project.
+It starts with a brief introduction to the key concepts and technologies used and provides information about tools, models and libraries used in the project.

 == #titles.rag <sec:rag>